I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/video/ns-video-_video_access_range.md

 } VIDEO_ACCESS_RANGE, *PVIDEO_ACCESS_RANGE;
 ````

-## -struct-fields
+## Members

-### -field RangeStart

-Specifies the bus-relative base address of a memory or I/O port range for an element in the access ranges array passed to <a href="..\video\nf-video-videoportverifyaccessranges.md">VideoPortVerifyAccessRanges</a> or returned by <a href="..\video\nf-video-videoportgetaccessranges.md">VideoPortGetAccessRanges</a>.

-Specifies the bus-relative base address of an I/O port range for an array to be passed to <a href="..\video\nf-video-videoportsettrappedemulatorports.md">VideoPortSetTrappedEmulatorPorts</a>.

-### -field RangeLength

-Specifies the number of I/O ports or size in bytes for the range.

-### -field RangeInIoSpace
+            `RangeInIoSpace`

             Specifies whether the range is in I/O space or in memory space.
 A value of <b>TRUE</b> (1) indicates that the range is in I/O space; a value of <b>FALSE</b> (0) indicates the range is in memory space.

-### -field RangeVisible

-Is ignored if the miniport driver's <a href="..\video\nc-video-pvideo_hw_find_adapter.md">HwVidFindAdapter</a> function is setting up the access ranges array.

-Is set to <b>TRUE</b> by VGA-compatible miniport drivers and passed to <b>VideoPortSetTrappedEmulatorPorts</b> to enable direct access to the I/O port range by a full-screen MS-DOS application.
-If set to <b>FALSE</b>, application-issued instructions continue to be trapped and forwarded to the miniport driver's <i>SvgaHwIoXxx</i> function for validation.

-### -field RangeShareable

-Is set to <b>TRUE</b> if the access range described by this element can be shared with another driver and/or device or to <b>FALSE</b> if the range cannot be shared.

-Is ignored by VideoPortSetTrappedEmulatorPorts.

-### -field RangePassive
+            `RangeLength`

+            Specifies the number of I/O ports or size in bytes for the range.

+            `RangePassive`

             Indicates whether the device actually uses the port.
 Values for this member are shown in the following table.

 <table>
 <tr>